powera/fount/issuers/README.md

 To continue to using the key to mint an NFT:
 # Create a contract.
 # Use the private key to sign a message with `openssl dgst -sign`.
-# Verify the signature with `openssl dgst -signature`.
+# Verify the signature with `openssl dgst -verify`.